akakran22/Medical-ChatBot-Pro/README.md

 See `requirements.txt` for complete dependency list.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is licensed under the MIT License.
-See LICENSE file for details.

 ## Disclaimer

 This medical AI assistant is for informational and educational purposes only.
 It should not be used as a substitute for professional medical advice, diagnosis, or treatment.
 Always consult with qualified healthcare providers for medical concerns.

-## Support

-For issues, questions, or contributions, please open an issue on GitHub or contact the development team.